bladealec/pokemon_combat_predictions/README.md

 # Pokémon Combat Power Prediction

-This project aims to predict the combat power of Pokémon based on various attributes.
+This project serves as a learning exercise in machine learning and data science.
+It aims to predict the combat power of Pokémon based on various attributes.
 The dataset includes several features such as type, health points, attack, defense, and more.
 The data contains null values and outliers, which are handled through data cleaning processes.

 ## Dataset Description